'Bull' (2019) by Annie Silverstein

 Silverstein thankfully avoids the "magical negro" trope, something I was worried about while watching the film.
 The cop-out ending would have been one with an adult Kris, riding bulls while Abe proudly watches from the bleachers.
 The connection between them doesn't fix everything, it simply gives hope to a bleak situation.
 Maybe Abe can retire and find some solace in teaching.
 Maybe Kris' newfound interest in the sport will help her see the value of hard work and dedication.
 It's all potentially positive at best.

 I appreciate the observational storytelling approach but wish we were given more character interiority to bolster ideas.
 It was hard for me to feel connected to either character because I didn't feel like I knew enough about them; I made assumptions based on the given details.
-"American Honey" (2016) makes a similar approach work by adding more situational drama.
+"American Honey" (Arnold, 2016) makes a similar approach work by adding more situational drama.
 We see how Star (Sasha Lane) reacts when a trio of cowboys take her home and whip out a bottle of mezcal.
 We watch her deal with Krystal's (Riley Keough) internalized misogyny and Jake's (Shia LaBeouf) bullshit.
 We get to know Star by watching the way that she deals with direct challenges.
 "Bull" would benefit from more moments like this.

 This is one of the rare times that Kris smiles.